bpadeleon/dockerized-shroomguard/README.md

 ## Project Description

-Ready to deploy version of our deep-learning model which is capable of identying oyster mushroom readiness, guided by both local and international standards.
+This project features a ready-to-deploy deep learning model designed to identify the readiness of oyster mushrooms.
+The model’s training is guided by both local and international standards, specifically the USDA Grades for Oyster Mushrooms and PNS/BAFS guidelines.
+This ensures reliable, standardized assessment for growers and industry professionals.